jafl/jx_application_framework/programs/code_crusader/README.md

 ### Why can't Code Crusader find my source files from the class tree?

 Check that the source file suffix that you use is listed in the File Types dialog window and is set to the type "C/C++ source".
 Then check that the directory containing your source files is listed in the Search Paths dialog.
-If none of these issues is the problem, please <a href="/form/contact.php?target=jcc">contact us</a>.
+If none of these issues is the problem, please [contact me](http://johnlindal.wix.com/aboutme).

 Java class tree